simolus3/drift/docs/README.md

-# Moor documentation
+# Drift documentation

-Welcome to the source of moor's documentation, live at moor.simonbinder.eu.
+Welcome to the source of drift's documentation, live at drift.simonbinder.eu.
 We use a static site generator based on `build_runner` to build the documentation.

 ## Running the website locally